 Use the pumpkin puree to make:

-Pumpkin Bars with Vanilla Frosting (Paleo & gluten-free)
+Pumpkin Bars with Vanilla Frosting (gluten and dairy-free)

 Looking for more pumpkiny goodness?

 Fantastic range of boards from best recipes and tips for frugal living to gardening and budgeting help.

 This post may contain affiliate links.
 See the disclosure policy for more information.